qutip/qutip-tutorials/tutorials-v5/time-evolution/001_qobjevo.md

 ### Multiple arguments

-Each part of the `QobjEvo` as it's own arguments even if they share the variable name:
+Each term in the `QobjEvo` has its own arguments even if they share the variable name:

 ```python
 def f(t, w):